Koshila-cd/fixico-fe-Koshila-cd/README.md

 All changes are in Branch - Main.

-Note 1: Credits to [https://mui.com/material-ui/getting-started/templates/] for initial grid frame for the forms used in 'Submit Vehicle Damage Report' page.
+Note: Credits to [https://mui.com/material-ui/getting-started/templates/] for initial grid frame for the forms used in 'Submit Vehicle Damage Report' page.